RyanMist7/DSGo/README.md

 * React to timers

 We would like to be able to test with some combination of determinstic testing + search tests.

+## Design
+## Core
+Core is the simulation engine.
+Its function is to model a distributed system through a set of nodes interconnected with a simulated network.

+The goals for Core are (1) reproduce distributed system, (2) allow configurable fault injections, and (3) provide a clean way to nodes to send and recieve messages.
+The natural approach to this is messages (through channels) are routed through Core.

+## Node
+Each node runs as a go routine and implements the following: type Node interface {
+      Init(ctx NodeContext)
+      HandleMessage(msg Message)
+      HandleTimer(timerID string)
+  }
+Core provides the following context for the node to use: type NodeContext interface {
+    Send(destID string, msg Message)
+    SetTimer(timerID string, delay time.Time)
+    Log(level string, format string, args ...any)
+}